harness/developer-hub/kb/platform/harness-platform-faqs.md

 Connectors are often tied to a secret, such as a password or SSH key, that can expire.
 Expired credentials are a common cause of execution failures with connector errors.
 If your build fails due to a connector error, check your connector's configuration to confirm that the credentials aren't expired.

-### How can I avoid pulling Harness delegate images from a public repo?
+### How can I avoid pulling Harness Delegate images from a public repo?

 You can add a special Harness Container Image Registry connector to your Harness account.
 With this connector, the delegate pulls these images from the Harness Container Image Registry only.